 The trendlines show the Bz and Bt that is arriving at Earth now (left) and as far into the future as it is possible to see, at L1 satellites (right).
 Bt is at the top, Bz in the middle and the optimum Bz at the bottom (black).

 This is the mean velocity, density and pressure of the solar wind that is currently arriving at the Earth.
 They don't really matter that much for aurora.
 IMF is much more important.
-A good IMF will produce aurora even when speed and density are at ambient levels.
+A good IMF will lead to aurora even when speed and density are at ambient levels.
 We use solar wind data to look for space weather events that might bring us good IMF.

 When a substorm is active, all of these values are irrelevant.
 Substorm strength overrides all other metrics.